 - The level of Oxy you’re taking.
 (It could be any other drug.
 Not to put too fine a point on it: with the exception of methadone, Suboxone and tramadol, an opiate is an opiate.
 Heroin is Oxy is morphine is Vicodin is dilaudid.
 Even fentanyl is pretty similar, though it’s fat-soluble.
 They’re all short-acting full-agonists—though their dosage equivalencies differ.)
 If you’re taking maybe up to 120mg of oxycodone, chances are you could taper just using Oxy, following some rules for tapering that are few but non-negotiable.
 If you’re on a level that’s a lot higher than that, you might need some help.
 However, only you can tell, right?
 You know your own limits.
 I’ve known people who have detoxed cold-turkey off 600-800mg Oxy.

-- Why you started taking pharma-grade painkillers in the first place.
+- The reasons you started taking pharma-grade painkillers in the first place.
 If you have pain, you’ll need to work on figuring out other ways of managing it.
 Many non-opiate treatments exist that may help, depending on the circumstances.
 It may take time, consultation with professionals, patience, and a process of trial and error.

 - Whether you’re taking the drug “as prescribed” (i.e., swallowing it whole), or “not as prescribed” (i.e., chewing/snorting/shooting).
 OxyContin is also a bit difficult to taper from because you can’t split them.
 So another factor is the strength of dose you have available to you.
 One of the cardinal rules of a taper is: swallow whole, on schedule.
 If you can’t take your proper dose of Oxy on time and swallow it whole (I mean what addict can?), then you may need the help of a reliable detox doctor.
 (Operative word here: reliable.
 How I chose my doctor: I called the most reputable rehab in town and asked if I could please pay them to run my outpatient detox.
 When they said No, I asked for the name of someone else who might do it.
 Then I called my primary care physician and asked for her top referral.
 When they turned out to be one and the same person, I knew I had my guy.)

 Using Suboxone or another drug as a detox tool doesn’t necessarily mean we’ll be “substituting one drug for another.”
-I mean, in a sense we are, but only for a short period, and strictly under a doctor’s guidance.
+I mean, in a sense we are, but only for a short period, and under a doctor’s guidance.
 This can mean all the difference between addiction and recovery. … When I was detoxing with Suboxone, I did not write the taper schedule, my doctor did.
 I had to visit him every week, and later every other week; I paid him $80 a crack, aside from what I paid the pharmacy for the weekly prescriptions, and it was worth every penny to get free.
-I keep the receipts for my detox doctor’s visits in my night-table drawer.
+I keep the receipts for my detox doctor’s visits in the drawer of my nightstand.
 The equivalent of my parents burning their mortgage (which they did, literally).

 Read Dr. Scanlan’s interview about Suboxone: it has a long half-life, which means it doesn’t create as much of a buzz as the short-acting drugs like oxycodone.
 As long as you keep tapering, and you have a doctor willing to help you keep the taper short, you can get free with Suboxone.